gildahl/arcadeEIP/distribution/readme.txt

 =======
 arcadeEIP is a custom front-end and launch tool I wrote for my arcade machine over a period of several years due to nothing else like it being available.
+The main reason for writing it was to reduce the amount of "friction" that conventional front ends add to playing a game.
+Thus, rather than force users to *always* have to navigate menus, think of a game to play, choose that game, wait for it to load, and manually exit that game and go through the same steps before playing another, I wanted to allow my arcade machine to *always* be immediately playable--just like a real arcade machine; elimimate 'fake' attract modes; and in general, provide a lower friction method of changing games.

-The main reason for writing it was to allow my arcade machine to always operate in a walk-up-and-play mode as opposed to the menu-first operation of most front-ends.
-It achieves this by always having a live game running while in standby, and auto-switching games periodically.
-The key feature is that the game you see on the screen is always playable by just dropping in a token and/or pressing the start button, just like a real arcade machine.
-Manual game selection is supported too, of course, but via a minimalistic overlay menu allowing fast selection and launch of any game without needing to exit the currently running game first--something I don't believe any other launcher or front-end supports. arcadeEIP's hotkey game switching ability also makes it an ideal companion to the Elgato Stream Deck, which can provide your arcade machine with one of the most unobtrusive front-ends possible.
+The answer to this was two-fold:  First, make the software "game-first" rather than reproduce the "menu-first" operation of most front-ends.
+This is achieved by support to always have a live game running in its *native* attract mode while in standby, and auto-switching the active game periodically in user-customizable ways.
+The key outcome being that the game you see on the screen is always immediately playable by just dropping in a token and/or pressing the start button, just a real arcade machine.
+And when you're done, you can just walk away.

+To achieve the second goal--less friction when changing games--the answer was to implement hot game-switching, which makes game selection more like changing channels than changing a DVD.
+While the current game is running, select a new game from an overlay menu or press the new game's button on an Elgato StreamDeck, phone, or other device while the one you were playing is still running and presto, the current game exits and the new one loads all in one automated step!

-arcadeEIP can be used stand-alone; however, it also has integrated support for LaunchBox, enabling you to use LB as a content manager for its game lists, images, and metadata.
-When used in this way, arcadeEIP can also be used as either an alternative or supplement to BigBox as your arcade machine's front-end.
-Integration with other front-ends is also supported, though not as tightly.
+arcadeEIP can be used stand-alone; however, it also has integrated support for LaunchBox, enabling you to use LB as a scraper/content manager for its game lists, images, and metadata.
+You can also pair it with a conventional Front End like BigBox so that arcadeEIP's hot switching, game-first standby, AND a conventional graphical front end can be used with it together (that's actually the way I use it).

 A short overview of arcadeEIP's fuller list of features includes:
-* Live attract mode with auto (and manual) game-switching;
-* Game list browsing and selection without exiting the currently running game first;
+* Instant gameplay in standby.
-* Direct game switching using hotkeys/hotstrings making it work well with virtual button panels like the Elgato Stream Deck;
+* Direct game switching via an overlay menu or button device;
-* Ability to function as a full-feature launching engine for all your games;
+* A launcher for all your games in most emulators;
-* Many conventional front end features including run before/after apps, support for loading custom control panel profiles, etc.
+* Standard front end features including run before/after apps, support for loading custom control panel profiles, etc.
-* Support for custom lists,metadata, favorites, and star-ratings;
+* Support for custom lists, metadata, favorites, and star-ratings;
+* Support for manual entry of high scores and the taking of high score screenshots.
 * Display of images such as control panel maps and mame history/mameinfo text on pause;
-* "Bookend" (i.e. startup and exit) screens;
+* Game startup and exit screens;
 * Native support for multiple parallel versions of emulators such as MAME;
-* Dynamic marquee monitor support with display of high scores on the marquee;
+* Dynamic marquee monitor support with optional display of high scores on the marquee;
 * A custom rules engine;
-* Game specific sound volume adjustments;
-* Sidecar rom re-directs transparent to front-ends;
-* And even a unique command-line front-end tool using simple <system> <title> vectors to run any game from any system.
+* Easy command line game launcher.
+* All coded in AHK 2.0 and published on GitHub for easy customizability.

 INSTALLATION
 ============
 To install arcadeEIP, create a dedicated folder (e.g. \arcadeEIP or \EIP) and unzip the archive to it.
 If desired, add eip.exe to your system path to allow running it from anywhere.
+Make sure that the folder has full write access as arcadeEIP will need to create and write both files and directories within that folder.

 Next, double-click on create_cfg.bat to create a fresh arcadeEIP.ini configuration file.
 This will also create a file called arcadeEIP_example.ini that contains documentation of all the settings.